awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 Your bounce rate includes only hard bounces to domains you haven't verified\.
 Hard bounces are permanent delivery failures such as "address does not exist\."
 Temporary and intermittent failures such as "mailbox full," or bounces due to blocked IP addresses, don't count toward your bounce rate\.

 ### Q4\.
-Do you disclose the Amazon SES bounce rate limits that trigger probation and suspension?<a name="bn-q4"></a>
+Do you disclose the bounce rates that could cause my account to be placed under review or that could cause my sending to be paused?<a name="bn-q4"></a>

 For best results, you should maintain a bounce rate below 2%\.
 Higher bounce rates can impact the delivery of your emails\.

- If your bounce rate is 5% or greater, we'll place your account on probation\.
-If your bounce rate is 10% or greater, we'll suspend your ability to send additional email\.
+If your bounce rate is 5% or greater, we'll place your account under review\.
+If your bounce rate is 10% or greater, we might pause your account's ability to send additional email until you resolve the issue that resulted in the high bounce rate\.

 ### Q5\.
 Over what period of time is my bounce rate calculated?<a name="bn-q5"></a>